Updated on June 20, 2025

 What Causes Neonatal Conjunctivitis?

 Bacterial conjunctivitis is the most common cause of ophthalmia neonatorum.
-The bacteria gets transferred from the mother to the baby during birth.
-The most common type of bacterial conjunctivitis is chlamydial conjunctivitis, caused by Chlamydia trachomatis.
-In the United States, 2% to 40% of neonatal conjunctivitis cases are caused by chlamydia.
+This occurs when bacteria are transferred from the mother to the baby during birth.

+The most common type of bacterial conjunctivitis is chlamydial conjunctivitis.
 Other bacteria that cause neonatal conjunctivitis include:

 - Haemophilus species